IRS Forms

 • Line 1, count attached Forms 8609‑A, one per building.

 • Line 2, answer the qualified basis decrease question.
-If yes, list the affected BINs and attach a schedule that explains the change.
+If yes, list the affected BINs and attach a schedule that explains the change (the recapture comparison is to qualified basis at the close of the first year of the credit period, not the prior year).

 • Line 3, total the current‑year credit from all attached 8609‑A forms.